zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-> - Time-based splitting avoids leaking future patterns into the past, which would inflate performance artificially
+> - Time-based splitting avoids leaking future patterns into the past, which would inflate performance artificially.
-> - VOTE_THRESHOLD = 2 means “majority voting” in a 4-model ensemble (at least 2 agree)
+> - `VOTE_THRESHOLD = 2` means “majority voting” in a 4-model ensemble (at least 2 agree).

 ##